ShadowTheAge/yafc/README.md

 Yes, we have their approval.

 ## What is YAFC?
-Yet Another Factorio Calculator, or YAFC, is a Factorio calculator, planner and analyser.
-The main goal of YAFC is to help with heavily modded games.
+Yet Another Factorio Calculator, or YAFC, is a planner and analyser.
+The main goal of YAFC is to help with heavily modded Factorio games.

 <details>
 <summary>Expand to have a quick glance at what YAFC can do</summary>